Powerlearnproject/se-day1-assignment-Nwamaka77/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

 1. Planning Phase
 This is the first stage of software development, where the project’s goals, scope, and expected outcomes are defined.
-Key people involved in the project are identified, and their roles are assigned.
+Key people involved in the project are identified, and roles are assigned.
 A timeline, budget, and necessary resources are determined.
-This phase ensures that everyone understands what needs to be done before development begins.
+This phase ensures that everyone understands and is on point with what needs to be done before development begins.

 2. Requirements Analysis Phase
 In this phase, the team collects and records the software’s requirements from stakeholders to ensure it meets user needs.
-Both functional (what the software should do) and non-functional (performance, security, etc.) requirements are identified, along with any limitations.
+Both functional i.e what the software should do and non-functional i.e performance, security, etc. requirements are identified, along with any limitations.
 The final document from this phase serves as a guide for the rest of the project.

 3. Design Phase
-Here, a detailed plan for the software’s structure is created.
+A detailed plan for the software’s structure is created.
 The user interface (UI) and user experience (UX) are designed, and the system’s components and interactions are defined.
 The result is a design document that developers use to build the software.

-4. Implementation Phase
+5. Implementation Phase
-This is when developers start writing the actual code for the software, using programming languages and tools.
-They create different parts of the system and combine them into a working application.
+This is when developers start writing codes for the software, using programming languages and tools.
+Different parts of the system and combine them into a working application are crearted.
 During this phase, code reviews and initial testing are done to ensure quality.

-5. Testing Phase
+6. Testing Phase
-After coding, the software goes through thorough testing to check for errors or bugs.
+After coding, the software goes through comprehensive and thorough testing to check for errors or bugs.
 Different types of testing, such as unit testing, integration testing, and system testing, are performed.
 If any issues are found, they are fixed, and additional tests ensure the software is stable before release.

-6. Deployment Phase
+7. Deployment Phase
-Once testing is complete, the software is prepared for release.
-It is installed in the production environment, and final checks are done to ensure everything works properly.
+After testing is complete, the software is prepared for release and installed in the production environment, and final checks are done to ensure everything works properly.
 Users are trained, and support is provided to help them transition smoothly.

-7. Maintenance Phase
+8. Maintenance Phase
-After the software is released, it continues to be monitored for any issues.
+At this phase the software continues to be monitored for any issues.
 If bugs or problems are reported, they are fixed.
 Updates and improvements are made as needed, and backups are regularly performed to ensure stability and security.